mikolalysenko/ShapeWaysJS/README.md

 #### Textures ####

 You can also specify [textures](http://www.shapeways.com/tutorials/exporting_to_vrml_and_x3d_for_color_printing) to color your models.
-Note that only VRML and X3D formats currently support this feature.
+Note that only VRML and X3D formats support this feature.
+Currently, the following methods for specifying a texture are supported:

+* Files

+    To specify a texture as a file, set the option _texture_filename_ to the path of the file.

+    __Note:__ Only PNG and JPEG are supported.  _texture_filename_ must have the correct extension.

+* Buffers

+    You can also send a buffer containing a PNG or JPEG directly.
+To do this, set _texture_buffer_ to the buffer of the texture and set _texture_type_ to the type of the texture (either PNG or JPEG).

+* Bitmaps

+    Finally, for procedurally generated textures there is an interface for uploading raw bitmaps.
+To do this, you need to specify the following data:

+      * _texture_bitmap_ : The raw bitmap storing the texture, either a buffer, array or typed array; flattened in row major order starting from the upper left.
+      * _texture_width_ : The width of the texture
+      * _texture_height_ : The height of the texture
+      * _texture_order_ : The pixel order of the texture.
+Can be 'rgb', 'bgr', 'rgba or 'bgra'.
+Default: 'rgb'.

 -------------------------------------------------------

+## Notes

 # Legal Stuff